STATEMENT OF INFORMATION REQUIRED BY 11 U.S.C. § 341

 Chapter 7 is the liquidation chapter of the Bankruptcy Code.
 Under chapter 7, a trustee is appointed to collect and sell, if economically feasible, all property you own that is not exempt from these actions.

-Chapter 11 is the reorganization chapter most commonly used by businesses, but is also available to individuals.
-Creditors vote on whether to accept or reject a plan, which also must be approved by the court.
-While the debtor normally remains in control of the assets, the court can order the appointment of a trustee to take possession and control of the business.
+Chapter 11 is the reorganization chapter mostly used by businesses but is also available to individuals.
+Creditors vote on whether to accept or reject a plan, which also must be approved by the Court.
+While the debtor normally remains in control of the assets, the Court can order the appointment of a trustee to take possession and control of the business.

-Chapter 12 offers bankruptcy relief to those who qualify as family farms.
-Family farmers must propose a plan to repay their creditors over a three to five year period and it must be approved by the court.
-Plan payments are made through a chapter 12 trustee, who also monitors the debtors’ farming operations during the pendency of the plan.
+Chapter 12 offers bankruptcy relief to those who qualify as family farmers.
+Family farmers must propose a plan to repay their creditors over a three-to-five-year period and it must be approved by the Court.
+Plan payments are made through a chapter 12 trustee, who also monitors the debtor’s farming operations during the pendency of the plan.